Women's Project - English classes & more

 Our curriculum is determined by our students, and the issues and concerns affecting their daily lives.
 Lesson content emerges through discussion, with women often offering advice from shared experience.
 The lessons cover grammar and vocabulary alongside the four skills of reading, writing, listening and lots of speaking practice.
 Women tell us that in-class roleplays covering everyday situations are especially beneficial.
 We create a safe, supportive space where women can build confidence talking about their life experiences while perhaps sharing a few laughs along the way!

 Women in the group support each other, give advice, and share their experiences.
 They build friendships and connections, and this is their community.
-The wellbeing of the whole family improves as women develop confidence and fluency.
-As one mother has said, 'If I'm happy, my child is happy'.
+The wellbeing of the whole family improves as women develop confidence and fluency, as one mother has said, 'If I'm happy, my child is happy'.

 This project is made possible by funding from City Bridge Foundation, National Lottery Awards for All and Brent Community Grants Fund.